spring-petclinic/spring-petclinic-reactjs/readme.md

 that contains the REST Api that is used by the React frontend.
 In this package most of the classes are taken from the [angularjs version](https://github.com/spring-projects/spring-petclinic/tree/angularjs) of the demo.

+## Related projects

+Note there is another Spring PetClinic example that uses React: [spring-petclinic-graphql](https://github.com/spring-petclinic/spring-petclinic-graphql).
+Beside React that example uses **GraphQL** for API queries instead of the REST API.

 ## Contribution

 If you like to help and contribute (there's lot root for improvements!
 I've collected a list of ideas [here: TODO.md](TODO.md)) you're more than welcome!
 Please open an issue or contact me on [Twitter](https://twitter.com/nilshartmann) so we can discuss together!